-Reflex Action Examples.
-One example of reflex action has been cited above.
-Other common examples of reflex actions in man are knee-jerk reflex, movement of diaphragm during respiration, blinking of eyes, coughing, yawning, sneezing etc. In knee-jerk reflex, a gentle strike below the knee cap, while sitting with freely hanging legs, kicks the leg forward.
+One example of reflex actions in man are knee-jerk reflex, movement of diaphragm during respiration, blinking of eyes, coughing, yawning, sneezing etc. In knee-jerk reflex, a gentle strike below the knee cap, while sitting with freely hanging legs, kicks the leg forward.
 Another very good example is afforded by the withdrawal of the leg of a decapitated frog*, also called a “spinal frog”, when touched with an acid or a live electric wire, Here the action of the frog does not at all involve its will as it is without a brain.

 Types of Actions

 Animals show two types of actions: voluntary and involuntary.
 A voluntary action is performed by the animal with its will.
 In this action, the animal exercises its choice, so that the same stimulus may depending upon the situation.
 For example, seeing a snake in the way, one may run away, or call for help, or try to kill it to save oneself.
 An involuntary action, on the other hand, is performed by the animal without its will.
 It is very quick and the animal has no choice in it.
 Therefore, the same stimulus always gets the same response just as pressing a particular button of a machine brings into action a definite part of it.
 For example, the hand or foot is withdrawn every time it is suddenly pinched or pricked with a needle, or touched by a hot object.
 The involuntary actions are known as the reflex actions.